CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/basic-settings.md

   ![Sales Order](./media/basic-settings/mrp-sales-order.webp)

-## Item/Revision Planning Data
+### Step 3: Configure Item/Revision Planning Data

 Planning data is defined in the Item Master Data and separately for each Item Revision under Item Details.

 ![Item Master Data](./media/basic-settings/mrp-item-master-data.webp)

-- **Planning Method**: functions similarly to standard SAP Business One MRP.
+- **Planning Method**: Functions similarly to standard SAP Business One MRP.
-- **Procurement Method**: supports both Make and Buy, working as in standard SAP Business One.
+- **Procurement Method**: Supports both Make and Buy, working as in standard SAP Business One.
 - **Component Warehouse**: Can be determined from the Bill of Materials (BOM) Line or Parent Item Document Line, similar to the standard version.
-- **Order Interval**: choose from predefined intervals or create a custom interval using the Order Interval - Setup window.
+- **Order Interval**: Choose from predefined intervals or create a custom interval using the Order Interval - Setup window.
 The system groups recommended orders into defined periods, scheduling them on the first working day within that period.
-- **Checking Rule**: not ready for tests.
+- **Checking Rule**: Not ready for tests.
-- **Tolerance Days**: not ready for tests
+- **Tolerance Days**: Not ready for tests
-- **Lead Time (LT)**: enter the number of days from when the item is ordered to when the item is received or produced.
+- **Lead Time (LT)**: Enter the number of days from when the item is ordered to when the item is received or produced.

-### Example
+#### Example

 If the lead time is for three days, the MRP will issue the purchase or production order for the child items with a due date three days before the parent item's due date.
 In other words, we need three days to produce (Procurement Method = Make) or send the item by the supplier (Procurement Method = Buy).

 [**Example: Holidays, Lead Time, and Order Interval in MRP Calculations**](https://help.sap.com/docs/SAP_BUSINESS_ONE/68a2e87fb29941b5bf959a184d9c6727/6593f6fb14cb4f188859a2b0e6ba1e70.html?q=lead%20time)

+### Step 4: Configure Internal Lead Time (ILT)

 **Internal Lead Time (ILT)** – additional time calculated for documents/recommendations.
 The calculation depends on the Procurement Method and ILT Scope.
 For example, internal testing time.